Dominic Hamilton-Leathart, BA, MA, BACP

 Tel: 07785803363

 I work in Mansfield, Nottingham, and online.
 Since the COVID-19 pandemic, much of my work has shifted to telehealth, enabling me to reach clients across the UK.
-I will be offering in-person sessions again in September of 2026.
+I will be offering in-person sessions again in September 2026.

 I graduated from the University of Nottingham in 2018 with a First-Class Bachelor of Arts degree in Humanistic Counselling Practice with Honours, focusing on person-centred psychology.
 After qualifying as a counsellor, I was awarded a Master of Arts degree in Criminology from Nottingham Trent University in 2019.